WHAT IS P³G?

 HOW IS P³G FUNDED?

-P³G is funded primarily by Genome Canada, Genome Québec and CIHR.
-Additional sources of funding come from fees paid by Institutional memberships.
+P³G is funded primarily by Genome Canada and Genome Québec.
 P³G is located at the McGill University and Genome Quebec Innovation Centre.